natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37D.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Swedish jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Apex Predators"]].

-The JA37D is a modernized version of the [[JA37C]], introduced in the early 1990s, it served the purpose of modernizing the ageing fleet of viggens in the Swedish air force and includes various improvements over the previous variant.
+The JA37D is a modernized version of the [[JA37C]], introduced in the early 1990s, it served the purpose of modernizing the ageing fleet of Viggens in the Swedish air force and includes various improvements over the previous variant.
 In game, it includes various improvements, in favour of a better pilot experience as to further improve upon BVR (Beyond Visual Range) engagements and have a better overall combat efficiency rating.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
-''Describe how the aircraft behaves in the air.
-Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.''

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics